Skip to main content

 pub enum HtmlError {

-Show 21 variants RegexCompilationError(Error), FrontMatterExtractionError(String), HeaderFormattingError(String), SelectorParseError(String, String), MinificationError(String), MarkdownConversion { message: String, source: Option<Error>, }, Minification { message: String, size: Option<usize>, source: Option<Error>, }, Seo { kind: SeoErrorKind, message: String, element: Option<String>, }, Accessibility { kind: ErrorKind, message: String, wcag_guideline: Option<String>, }, MissingHtmlElement(String), InvalidStructuredData(String), Io(Error), InvalidInput(String), InvalidFrontMatterFormat(String), InputTooLarge(usize), InvalidHeaderFormat(String), Utf8ConversionError(FromUtf8Error), ParsingError(String), TemplateRendering { message: String, source: Box<dyn Error + Send + Sync>, }, ValidationError(String), UnexpectedError(String),
+Show 20 variants RegexCompilationError(Error), FrontMatterExtractionError(String), HeaderFormattingError(String), SelectorParseError(String, String), MinificationError(String), MarkdownConversion { message: String, source: Option<Error>, }, Seo { kind: SeoErrorKind, message: String, element: Option<String>, }, Accessibility { kind: ErrorKind, message: String, wcag_guideline: Option<String>, }, MissingHtmlElement(String), InvalidStructuredData(String), Io(Error), InvalidInput(String), InvalidFrontMatterFormat(String), InputTooLarge(usize), InvalidHeaderFormat(String), Utf8ConversionError(FromUtf8Error), ParsingError(String), TemplateRendering { message: String, source: Box<dyn Error + Send + Sync>, }, ValidationError(String), UnexpectedError(String),

 }